-Upcoming changes to the AML/ CFT Act
+Changes to the AML/CFT Act

-Following the release by the FATF of their Mutual Evaluation of New Zealand in April 2021, which noted that some improvements to the New Zealand AML/CFT regime were necessary to bring them up to the high FATF standards, the Ministry of Justice conducted a thorough review of the AML/CFT Act.
+Following the release by the FATF of its Mutual Evaluation of New Zealand in April 2021, which noted that some improvements to the New Zealand AML/CFT regime were necessary to bring them up to the high FATF standards, the Ministry of Justice conducted a thorough review of the AML/CFT Act.

-The Minister of Justice tabled the resulting report in Parliament in early November 2022, and announced proposals to strengthen the AML/CFT regime to both "combat the harmful effects of money laundering and financial terrorism" and "make it easier for small businesses and consumers to comply".
-Changes are to be made both by regulations that are in draft as at the date of this summary, and changes to the Act to in the next two years.
-Among changes expected to the AML/CFT regime are greater clarity around VASPs, and territorial scope.
+In June 2023, the Minister of Justice tabled the resulting report in Parliament in early November 2022, and announced various changes proposals to strengthen the AML/CFT regime to both "combat the harmful effects of money laundering and financial terrorism" and "make it easier for small businesses and consumers to comply".
+The first set of changes are being implemented through amendments to AML/ CFT Regulations Changes are to be made both by regulations that are in draft as at the date of this summary, and changes to the Act to in the next two years.
+Broadly, the changes in the Regulations can be divided into immediate regulatory relief (which commenced on 31 July 2023), new obligations for existing reporting entities (commencing 1 June 2024), and extending the coverage of the regime (commencing 1 June 2025).
+Among changes expected to the AML/CFT regime are greater clarity around VASPs, and territorial scope. customer due diligence, and wire transfers.